Exchange and Mart: Website

-ExchangeandMart.co.uk was launched in 1996 and users could buy or sell vehicles and other items online.
-Today, the site focuses on new and used motor vehicles.
-Users can search for vehicles using a wide range of filters, including price, model, postcode, age and mileage.
+ExchangeandMart.co.uk was launched in 1996.
+Users could buy or sell vehicles and other items online.
+Today, the site advertises new and used motor vehicles.
+Users can search for vehicles using filters including price, model, postcode, age and mileage.
 The website also includes buying advice.

-From 2012 Exchange and Mart builds and hosts web and mobile sites for independent motor dealers, helping them reach a wider, online audience.
-The Exchange and Mart portal allows motor stock to be broadcast to a dealer's own mobile and website, as well as additional sites of their choice to generate additional leads.
+From 2012 Exchange and Mart also builds and hosts web and mobile sites for independent motor dealers selling online.
+The Exchange and Mart portal allows motor stock to be offered on a dealer's own Web site and other sites.

-ExchangeandMart.co.uk was relaunched in 2016, together with a new strategy to utilise the Newsquest audience of 200 regional newspapers and 170 regional newspaper websites which can reach 24.5 million visitors per month.
+ExchangeandMart.co.uk was relaunched in 2016, together with a new strategy to utilise the Newsquest audience of 200 regional newspapers and 170 regional newspaper websites, which could reach 24.5 million visitors per month.

-Exchange and Mart powers a number of Newsquest owned titles such as s1cars.com and the Warrington Guardian.
+Exchange and Mart is invoked by a number of Newsquest-owned titles such as s1cars.com and the Warrington Guardian.

-In March 2015, Simon Davis of Carwow wrote an article on selling cars in which he wrote "Exchange and Mart is the final Auto Trader alternative on this list.
-Unlike the other options we have included, you will have to pay to feature your ad on Exchange and Mart.
-However, with prices starting at £5, this is a small price to pay when you consider the fact that the website has a monthly audience of 7.1 million people."

 Exchange and Mart TV operated from 2003 to 2005.

 PetOwnersOnline.com was live from 2005 to 2006.

 Mobile

-Exchange and Mart launched a mobile ready version of its site in 2011 and released an app in 2012, allowing users to search for vehicles via mobile devices.
+Exchange and Mart launched a version of its site optimised for mobile device users in 2011, and released an app in 2012 that allowed users to search for vehicles on mobile devices.